Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Experiment Setup

 \section{Experiment Setup}

-\textbf{Dataset.} We use ELI5 dataset \citep{fan-etal-2019-eli5} of long-form questions from the Reddit forum ``Explain Like I'm Five''.
-For each query, we adopt the WebGPT test set \citep{nakano2021webgpt} (270 queries), with relevant evidence documents collected by human annotators using Bing.
-To successfully answer a query, the generated output must cite all provided relevant documents.
+\paragraph{Dataset.} We use ELI5 dataset \citep{fan-etal-2019-eli5} of long-form questions from the Reddit forum ``Explain Like I'm Five.''
+We adopt the WebGPT test set \citep{nakano2021webgpt} (270 queries), with relevant evidence documents for each query collected by human annotators using Bing.
+To successfully answer a query, the generated output must cite \textit{all} provided relevant documents.
 To ensure the citation IDs are tokenized as single tokens across all evaluated models, we only use queries with $K < 10$ evidence documents.
-Detailed dataset statistics are in Appendix Table~\ref{tab:data_statistics}.
+Detailed dataset statistics are in Appendix~\autoref{tab:data_statistics}.